Virginia Lancers: Name changes and relocation (1990-present)

 Prior to the 1990-1991 season, the name was changed to the Roanoke Valley Rebels.
 They used this name for two seasons, and then became the Roanoke Valley Rampage for the 1992-93 season.
 Despite the name changes, the franchise remained in the same location throughout.

 After the 1992-93 season, the franchise was moved to Alabama and became the Huntsville Blast.
 The Blast remained in Huntsville for one season before transferring to Tallahassee and being renamed the Tallahassee Tiger Sharks, where they played until the 2000-01 season.
 The Tiger Sharks ceased operations in 2001 but leased the team to the Macon Sports Group in Macon, Georgia and played as the Macon Whoopee for one season.
 Poor attendance and lack of corporate sponsorship caused the Whoopee to fold and the rights to the franchise were transferred to what eventually became the Lexington Men O' War.
 Attendance was also a problem in Lexington and the franchise went dormant in 2003.
-In 2005, the franchise was transferred and is currently playing as the Utah Grizzlies.
+In 2005, the franchise was transferred and played as the Utah Grizzlies until 2026.